umcu/clinlp/docs/qualifier_definitions.md

 # Qualifier operational definitions

-It's useful to have some operational definitions of a qualifier/context, i.e. what we mean exactly when we talk about a negation, or hypothetical situation.
-This serves both to set expectation for algorithms that detect context, and as a basic guideline for annotating text.
+It's useful to have some operational definitions of a qualifier/context, i.e. what we mean exactly when we talk about a negations, hypothetical situations, etc. A good definition gives clarity and sets expectations, both for algorithms and anotators.

-Below is an attempt at such operational definitions, and some further considerations at the bottom.
-These are based on a combination of existing literature and experience working with real-world clinical text and problems.
+Below is an attempt at such operational definitions, with some further considerations following after that.
+The following is based on a combination of existing literature and experience working with real-world clinical text and problems.
 Please feel free to add any edge cases not covered here yet.

 ## Negation